 How Does Scoring Work In Softball?

-In order to score a run in softball, a player on the batting team must safely advance around all four bases.
-The bases are numbered in corresponding order as follows: first base, second base and third base.
+To score a run in softball, a player on the batting team must safely advance around all four bases.
+The bases are numbered in corresponding order as follows: first base, second base, and third base.
 The last base is called home plate.
-The bases form a diamond shape and the softball field is commonly referred to as the diamond.
+The bases form a diamond shape, and the softball field is commonly referred to as the diamond.
 A player starts their journey around the basepath batting at home plate.

 Getting on Base

-First, a player on the offensive team needs to either get a hit, or manage to reach base safely in a variety of other ways.
-A player can advance to first base on a walk, an error made by a defensive player, or on a fielder's choice.
+First, a player on the offensive team needs to either get a hit or manage to reach base safely on a walk, error, fielder’s choice, or being hit by the pitch.
 Getting a successful hit is the most common way to have the batter reach the base safely.
 After hitting the ball into play, the batter must run to first base before the fielding team can get the ball to the first baseman for an out.

-Once a player reaches safely on base, they are then considered to be a base runner.
-It becomes the team's goal to advance that runner to the next base, and eventually to home plate.
+Once a player reaches first base safely, they are then considered to be a base runner.
+It becomes the team’s goal to advance that runner to the next base, and eventually to home plate.
 When on the basepath, the base runner can advance to the next base when the batter puts the ball in play.
 In addition, the base runner can also advance bases by stealing, or when there is a walk or balk.
 While a player is running between bases, the defensive team has the ability to tag them out.
-Getting tagged out results in the base runner being removed from the basepath and is recorded as an out for the offense.
+Getting tagged out results in both the base runner being removed from the basepath and an out recorded for the offense.
 If the base runner rounds all four bases without being tagged out, then the offensive team scores one run.

 Ways of Scoring

-If there is a base runner occupying either second or third base, then the base runner is considered to be in scoring position.
-A strategy in softball is to try and advance base runners to either second or third base even if that means giving up an out.
+If there is a base runner occupying either second or third base, then that base runner is considered to be in scoring position.
+A common strategy in softball is to try and advance base runners to either second or third base, even if that means giving up an out.
 This strategy is effective because even if a batter hits a single with a base runner on second or third base, there is a high probability the base runner will score.
 A single is the most common form of a hit, but a single will most likely not advance a runner from first base to home plate.
-A double or greater is usually needed for such an occurrence to happen, and those types of hits are harder to achieve then singles.
+A double or triple is usually needed to advance a runner multiple bases, and those types of hits are harder to achieve than singles.

-Is it way easier to hit a softball than baseball?
+Is it easier to hit a softball than a baseball?

 What causes an error in softball?

-Errors occur when the fielder messes up a routine play and therefore the batter reaches base safely.
+Errors occur when the fielder messes up a routine play, and as a result, the batter reaches base safely.
 The official scorer decides whether the play is an error or a hit.
 Commonly, errors are easy to spot.
-If a player drops a pop up or bobbles a ground ball, then the play will be scored an error.
+If a player drops a pop-up or bobbles a ground ball, then the play will be scored as an error.
 However, errors can be difficult to decide when a player drops or bobbles the ball while diving to make a play.

 What is the difference between Fastpitch and Slowpitch Softball?

 Fastpitch is the version of softball played competitively at the collegiate and Olympic level.
-In fastpitch, the pitcher utilizes a full windmill motion and there are 9 players on the field.
-Slowpitch is a less serious version of softball commonly played in "beer leagues."
-In slowpitch, there are 10 players on the field.
+In fastpitch, the pitcher utilizes a full windmill motion, and there are nine players on the field.
+Slowpitch is a less intense version of softball commonly played recreationally.
+In slowpitch, there are ten players on the field.
 Also, the pitcher must throw the ball with a certain amount of arc and can only use a half-windmill motion.

 How is a winning pitcher determined in softball?